TrueRou/nogu/README.md

 Bots are special made for your convenience, suggesting you to play stage maps currently.
 Auto-hosted rooms are automatically running for you to practice your weakness.

+### Collector

+Collector combined with gosumemory running in the background when launched by player.
+Scores are listened and uploaded to nogu backend automatically through memory reader.

+Surprisingly, headless client can also download maps that you need.
+All you need to do is subscribe your favorite pools through web.
+It works like steam workshop subscribe.

+Thanks to URI, you can invite your team member running collector to multiplayer room directly without any clicking.

 ## Development

 All the staff are still in development.
 Feel free to participate in the project.